War in Afghanistan (2001–2021): Environment and drug trade

 According to Cara Korte, climate change played a significant role in increasing instability in Afghanistan and strengthening the Taliban.
 More than 60% of the Afghan population depend on agriculture and Afghanistan is the sixth most vulnerable country to climate change in the world according to the United Nations Environment Program and Afghanistan's National Environmental Protection Agency.
 The Taliban used resentment over government inaction to climate change-induced drought and flooding to strengthen its support and Afghans were able to earn more money supporting the Taliban than from farming.

-Despite efforts to eradicate poppy, Afghanistan remained the world's largest producer of illicate opiate by the end of the war.
+Despite efforts to eradicate poppy, Afghanistan remained the world's largest producer of illicit opiate by the end of the war.
 The Taliban profited at least tens of millions of dollars from opium and heroin annually as of 2018.

-Early mistakes and the US's other war
+Early mistakes and the US' other war

 Journalist Jason Burke notes "strategic mistakes by the US and allies in the immediate aftermath of the 2001 invasion" as being a reason why the war went on for so long.
-He also noted "missed early opportunities" to "construct a stable political settlement".
+He also noted "missed early opportunities" to "construct a stable political settlement."

 Steve Coll believes that "No small part of N.A.T.O.'s ultimate failure to stabilize Afghanistan flowed from the disastrous decision by George W. Bush to invade Iraq in 2003. ...
 The Taliban's comeback, America's initial inattention to it, and the attraction for some Afghans and Pakistanis of the Taliban's ideology of national resistance under Islamic principles—all these sources of failure cannot be understood in isolation from the Iraq war."
-Coll further notes that neither the Bush nor the Obama administrations achieved consensus on key questions such as the relative importance of nation-building versus counterterrorism, whether the stability of Afghanistan took priority over that of Pakistan, or the role of the drug trade, although "the failure to solve the riddle of I.S.I. and to stop its covert interference in Afghanistan became ... the greatest strategic failure of the American war."
+Coll further notes that neither the Bush nor the Obama administrations achieved consensus on key questions such as the relative importance of nation-building versus counterterrorism, whether the stability of Afghanistan took priority over that of Pakistan, or the role of the drug trade, although "the failure to solve the riddle of ISI and to stop its covert interference in Afghanistan became ... the greatest strategic failure of the American war."